astrakit/documentation/docs/user/security/information.md

 ---
 # How does Astrakit's security work?

-Astrakit employs two powerful encryption technologies to keep your data private and secure: End-to-End RSA Encryption and Zero-Knowledge Encryption.
+Astrakit employs two optional powerful encryption technologies to keep your data private and secure: End-to-End RSA Encryption and Zero-Knowledge Encryption.
 Let's break down what these mean for you.

 ---

 ## Temporary Message Storage

 ### How it works
-- Messages are only stored on our servers until they're delivered and read
+- Messages are only stored on our servers until they're delivered and read by everyone
 - Once a message is read by the recipient, it's automatically deleted from our servers
 - Your conversations exist only on your devices, not in our cloud